 If you are running a business with many agents, then you probably have a large client base.
-If that's the case, you should always go with a predictive dialer as it guarantees that no agent stays idle for long.
+If that's the case, you should always go with a predictive dialer, as it guarantees that no agent stays idle for long.
 On the other hand, if you are a small business or a relatively new company with limited resources, you can start your journey with a progressive or preview dialer.
 The good news is that you can always switch to other systems if the current one doesn't fulfill your needs anymore.

 What's the Nature of Your Calls?

-This is another important point to consider when selecting an autodialer.
+It is another important point to consider when selecting an autodialer.
 If your goal is to reach as many people as possible without dropping even a single call, then a progressive dialer is something you should pay attention to.
 If the object of your calls is cold calling or telesales, then investing in a predictive dialer will be a great advantage.

 What's Your Budget?

 Autodialers are sold at different prices.
-You can find them as low as $15 /user per month and all the way to $160 /user per month.
+You can find them as low as $15 /user per month and to $160 /user per month.
 It all depends on the features they offer.
 If you are tight on budget, you should find an autodialer that meets your requirements as much as possible and in the most cost-effective way.
 On the other hand, when you don't have budget limitations but the software offers so many features that you don't need even half of, what's the sense of buying that pricey stuff?

 Does the Software Have a CRM, or Should You Integrate Yours?

-This is one of the most critical features that you should look for in an autodialer.
-In a perfect world, an autodialer has its own CRM already built into the system.
+It is one of the most critical features that you should look for in an autodialer.
+In a perfect world, an autodialer has its CRM already built into the system.
 But if you haven't been lucky enough to find software that offers both an autodialer and a CRM under one roof, then your best bet would be sticking with the one that has an open API so you quickly can integrate it with your favorite CRM or any other app you may need.

 Once you have made a list of all the features required and answered the questions above, your next step would be to search for a dialer software on the Internet that fits your organization's requirements.
 That leads us to the second to-do in this blog post.